rust-lang/std-dev-guide/src/reviewing.md

 To assign it to another random person picked from the high-five rotation, use `r? rust-lang/libs`.

-If you find yourself unable to keep up with reviews, it might be a good idea to (temporarily) remove yourself from the list.
+If you find yourself unable to do any reviews for an extended period of time, it might be a good idea to (temporarily) remove yourself from the list.
 To add or remove yourself from the list, send a PR to change the [high-five configuration file](https://github.com/rust-lang/highfive/blob/master/highfive/configs/rust-lang/rust.json).